MicrosoftDocs/msteams-docs/msteams-platform/toolkit/deploy to the cloud for VS.md

 | &nbsp; | Azure Tools and [Microsoft Azure CLI](/cli/azure/install-azure-cli) | Azure tools to access stored data or to deploy a cloud-based backend for your Teams app in Azure. |

   > [!NOTE]
-  > Before you deploy project code to cloud, [Link to be added from PR#6427].
+  > Before you deploy project code to cloud, [Provision cloud resources for TTK Visual Studio](provision VS.md).

 ## Deploy Teams app using Teams Toolkit